dsj96/DEFT/README.md

 * Ensemble: examples/select.sh

 ### Evol-Ranking Dataset
-We provide dataset in `/data/RankGPT` for the first distillation.
+We provide the dataset in `/data/RankGPT` for the first distillation.

 ### Loading and Checking the Datasets:
 ```python